 The meteors look like streaks of light in the night sky.
 They’re sometimes called shooting stars.
-Unfortunately, in 2013, the waning gibbous moon will drown out all but the brightest Orionid meteors.
+Fortunately, in 2014, the slim waning crescent moon rising shortly before sunrise won’t obtrude on this year’s Orionid meteor shower.

 Comet Halley – the Orionid’s parent object, pictured at the top of this post – last visited Earth in 1986.
 As the comet moves through space, it leaves debris in its wake that strikes Earth’s atmosphere most fully around October 20-22.
 Around this time every year, Earth is more or less intersecting the comet’s orbit.